Coherent control of thermoelectric currents and noise in quantum thermocouples: Scattering approach

 \subsection{Thermoelectric response}

-Transport between the two conductor terminals, L and R, consists on two contributions.
+Transport between the two conductor terminals, L and R, consists of two contributions.
 On top of the elastic transmission between L and R, ${\cal T}_{LR}(E)$, sequential transmission between the conductor terminals and the tip, given by ${\cal T}_{LH}(E)$ and ${\cal T}_{HR}(E)$, introduces an inelastic contribution.
 The current can be decomposed in the two contributions, $I_R=I_{\rm el}+I_{\rm inel}$, with

 with particle conservation $I_L=-I_R$ being guaranteed by the probe condition, $I_H=0$.
 In the absence of an applied voltage, the elastic contribution vanishes (remember $T_L=T_R$).
 Even worse, as a finite bias is applied, the elastic contribution will always flow downhill, i.e., dissipating (Joule) power.
 Hence, the thermoelectric power generation relies on the inelastic contribution~\cite{sothmann:2015,wang_inelastic_2022}.
+Note that the inelastic scattering contribution is not describing heat leakage with an environmental bath but rather with an electronic reservoir that is treated in equal footing as the conductor terminals.

 At zero bias, a finite current will flow as soon as the energy dependence of ${\cal T}_{LH}(E)$ and ${\cal T}_{HR}(E)$ are different.
-The sign of the current will be determined by the dominance of hole- or electron-like character of the two lead-tip transmissions, similar from what one expects in a conventional thermocouple~\cite{benenti:2017}.
+The sign of the current will be determined by the dominance of hole- or electronlike character of the two lead-tip transmissions, similar from what one expects in a conventional thermocouple~\cite{benenti:2017}.
 In our case, this can be controlled with the energy gain $\Delta E\equiv\varepsilon_2-\varepsilon_1$ given by the position of the resonances (measured with respect to the equilibrium electrochemical potential, $\mu$), and tuned by gate voltages.
 It is also modulated with the internal interferences depending on the position of the tip, $x$.

 Then, a finite power, $P=-I_R\Delta\mu>0$, will be generated as long as the inelastic contribution flowing against the electrochemical potential difference $\Delta\mu\equiv\mu_R-\mu_L$ (applied symmetrically around $\mu$) is larger than the elastic one flowing in favor.
 The maximal generated power in a quantum channel connecting two electronic reservoirs with different temperatures turns out to be limited by quantum mechanical effects~\cite{pendry_quantum_1983}, as found in Refs.~\cite{whitney_most_2014,whitney_finding_2015}, with the bound given by: